Where to eat

-Where: Next to the Lakeside Bistro.
+Where: Next to the Lakeside Cafe.

 No other Zoo in Australia has a bakery on site!
-The Zoo Bakery offers gourmet pies, sausage rolls, pasties, pizzas, sandwiches and baguettes, all perfect lunch options.
+The Zoo Bakery offers gourmet pies, sausage rolls, pasties, sandwiches and baguettes, all perfect lunch options.
 Watch the bakers at work through the window and take in the wonderful smell of freshly baked bread.
 We have an irresistible range of baked goods on offer to satisfy your appetite.

-Where: Opposite Lakeside Bistro.
+Where: Opposite Lakeside Cafe.

 If you want to grab a quick, on-budget bite, the newly refurbished Macaw Takeaway is perfect.